Black Skinhead: Composition

 "Black Skinhead" has an industrial-sounding beat, and is part of the Yeezus character's opening segment of gnarled electro and pounding industrial rap.
 West begins the song with the lines: "For my theme song/My leather black jeans on/My by-any-means on" a reference to "Good Morning", the opening track of his third studio album Graduation.
-These lines use a "simple aesthetic touch"—leather black jeans—to envelope Yeezus, the character West portrays, in black, rugged gear.
+These lines use a "simple aesthetic touch"—leather black jeans—to envelop Yeezus, the character West portrays, in black, rugged gear.
 This reflects his awareness, expressed on his 2005 single "Diamonds from Sierra Leone", that money and possessions are often equated with self-worth by young black men.
 The old West is gone.
 "Black Skinhead" is "now his theme music.
 This grimy, grungy tone that doesn't require just any jeans, but leather black jeans."
 The song's lyrics do not mention Malcolm X or the Civil Rights Movement.
-"But when we make the connections between 'by any means necessary' (Malcolm’s famous phrase) and the jeans call-back to "Good Morning," and the reference to a cultural movement associated with rebellion, the ghost of Malcolm X and the Civil Rights Movement of the ’50s and ’60s comes alive."
+"But when we make the connections between 'by any means necessary' (Malcolm's famous phrase) and the jeans call-back to 'Good Morning,' and the reference to a cultural movement associated with rebellion, the ghost of Malcolm X and the Civil Rights Movement of the '50s and '60s comes alive."
 Yeezus views himself as not only a political leader for the Black community, but a superhero.
 West raps: "Pardon, I'm getting my scream on" in the fourth line and screams in frustration throughout the song.
 The rest of song sees Yeezus discussing "racial tensions and his own crumbling mental state."
 The "manic repetition" of "Black" shows there is "so much more at stake" for him.
 West ends the song by repeating "God!" in an exasperated way.
 Yeezus is a "leader frustrated by the inaction of his people: 'These niggas ain't doin' shit'."
 He "mutates the external idea of God into an internal one", which leads into the next track "I Am a God" where he "hypes himself up."